Canon 30D vs 6D

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 30D and Canon EOS 6D and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the 6D offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 30D does not offer wifi capability.
+In contrast, the 30D does not provide wifi capability.

 Studio photographers will appreciate that the Canon 30D (unlike the 6D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.